NATO hopes to end Libya mission soon, outlines criteria

 FRENCH VIEW

-French Defense Minister Gerard Longuet, whose country has been one of the leaders of the air mission, said it would continue as long Gaddafi's forces put up resistance in their remaining holdouts and until there was "normal functioning of the state".
+French Defence Minister Gerard Longuet, whose country has been one of the leaders of the air mission, said it would continue as long Gaddafi's forces put up resistance in their remaining holdouts and until there was "normal functioning of the state."

 He said Libya's ruling National Transitional Council should also request an end to the mission.